 - Kept regular contact with our sister organisations across the UK, co-ordinating support to the sector across the UK

-- Launched a new piece of work, #NeverMoreNeeded to capture the impact of coronavirus on Scotland’s voluntary sector and to stimulate debate about the sector’s future
+- Launched the #NeverMoreNeeded campaign to capture the impact of coronavirus on Scotland’s voluntary sector and to stimulate debate about the sector’s future

 - Liaised closely with Scottish Government regarding the impact of the pandemic on CJS funding